 Both of these options include controls for system administration, such as:

 - Security: Require final admin approvals or restrict which users have access to auto-tagging altogether.

 - Inclusivity: Roll out image recognition services universally or limit to particular asset groups, such as lifestyle images only.

 - Notifications: Post errors or messages automatically to collaboration tools like Slack.

-We believe that humans are still needed (admins, we’re talking to you!).
-AI tools, like image recognition, require a balance between automation and human touch.
-While the goal is that technology like this frees up time and space for other value-driven projects, YOU are still needed to inform and guide both the technology and its users.
+Although AI is helping all kinds of companies work with greater efficiency and speed, we believe that humans are still needed (admins, we’re talking about you!).
+Tools like image recognition require a balance between automation and human touch.
+While it can free up time and resources for other value-driven projects, you are still needed to inform and guide both the technology and its users.

 Note: This article was originally published in December 2017 and has been updated to reflect changes in the AI technology and how it works with the Widen Collective.